“The Proof is in the Dough”

 Making pizza at home is a multi-step process.
 This process entails planning, gathering equipment, and the ingredients.

-Followed by making and shaping the dough to finally bake your pizza.
+Followed by making and shaping the dough to bake your pizza finally.

-Although it might seem a complicated process, it’s not difficult, but it certainly takes dedication and a particular time.
+Although it might seem a complicated process, itโs not difficult, but it certainly takes dedication and a particular amount of time.

-Once you get familiar with what you need to do, you will get better at it; you will perfect your recipe and your skills.
+Once you know what you need to do, you will improve and perfect your recipe and skills.
 You will be more consistent, and the results will be phenomenal.

 We will discuss each of the steps in detail, but first, let’s start with figuring out what pizza dough fermentation is.